 2. The position must supervise a staff of subordinate forensic technicians.

 3. The position must be responsible for ensuring working efficiency, directing and participating in the pick-up, transport, autopsy and release of bodies.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-Directs the collection and preservation of forensic evidence (tissue, slides, radiographs, on-scene evidence) for use in determining cause and manner of death, and maintains records of examinations and evidence collected (chain-of-custody); coordinates the pickup and retrieval of histology specimens with hospitals; oversees the collection and storage of physical evidence; oversees the release and receipt of specimens; ensures evidence storage areas are properly organized and maintained to prevent loss, damage or contamination; trains subordinate technicians on procedures for evidence storage and release; releases bodies to undertakers; participates in the arrangements for and burial or cremation of unclaimed bodies.
+Directs the collection and preservation of forensic evidence (tissue, slides, radiographs, on-scene evidence, blood, urine) for use in determining cause and manner of death, and maintains records of examinations and evidence collected (chain-of-custody); coordinates the pickup and retrieval of histology specimens with hospitals; oversees the collection and storage of physical evidence; oversees the release and receipt of specimens; ensures evidence storage areas are properly organized and maintained to prevent loss, damage or contamination; trains subordinate technicians on procedures for evidence storage and release; releases bodies to undertakers; participates in the arrangements for and burial or cremation of unclaimed bodies.

 Establishes procedures to govern the activities of a staff of technicians engaged in the dissection of cadavers during post mortem examination by a pathologist; modifies procedures as needed; participates in the budget process by representing staffing and equipment needs; monitors and reviews daily operations of the autopsy area; consults with pathologists regarding performance of technicians.